Financial-Times/origami/proposals/accepted/0000-remove-silent-mode.md

 ## work required

 - Update the v2 component spec draft to make primary mixins a `must` instead of a `should`, remove the silent mode variable requirement entirely.
+- Ensure each v2 component has a primary mixin as part of its v2 migration.
+All Origami maintained components should.
+If not, at its simplest this involves wrapping all the component's Sass in a single mixin of the same name as the component.
 - Update the `create-origami-component` boilerplate.
 - Search `origami-website` site and `origami-registry-ui` to update any other documentation.
 - Update `origmai-build-tools` to verify the existence of the primary mixin.